danfuzz/lactoserv/doc/configuration.md

 ### `RequestLogger`

-A service which logs HTTP(ish) requests in a textual form meant to be similar to (though not identical to) what is often produced by other servers.
+A service which logs HTTP(ish) requests in a textual form meant to be similar to (though not identical to) what is often produced by other webservers (out in the world).
 As of this writing, the exact format is _not_ configurable.
 It accepts the following configuration bindings:

 * `path` &mdash; Path to the log file(s) to write.
 When rotation is performed, a date stamp and (if necessary) sequence number are "infixed" into the final